skoolkid/skoolkit/sphinx/source/ref-files.rst

 The title of a page defined by a :ref:`memoryMap`, :ref:`otherCode` or :ref:`page` section defaults to the page ID, but can be overridden in this section.

+The title of each disassembly page for the entries belonging to a group defined in the :ref:`entryGroups` section defaults to the title for that page's entry type, but can be overridden in this section.

 +---------+-------------------------------------------------------------------+
 | Version | Changes                                                           |